Russell Means: Music, art, and media

 Russell Means recorded a CD entitled Electric Warrior with Sound of America Records, in 1993.
 Songs include "Une Gente Indio", "Hey You, Hey Indian", "Wounded Knee Set Us Free", and "Indian Cars Go Far".
 This was followed in 2007 with his The Radical album, which included the controversial song "Waco: The White Man's Wounded Knee".
 In 2013, he was recognized by the Native American Music Awards with a Hall of Fame award.

-Means was an avid painter, with showings at various galleries around the country and the world.

 The American pop artist Andy Warhol painted 18 individual portraits of Russell Means in his 1976 American Indian Series.
 The Dayton Art Institute holds one of the Warhol portraits in its collection.

 Means appeared as a character in the adventure video game Under a Killing Moon, by Access Software, in 1994.

 Means is the focus of the 2014 documentary Conspiracy To Be Free by director Colter Johnson.

 In 2016 the artist Magneto Dayo and The Lakota Medicine Men did a tribute song dedicated to Russell Means and Richard Oakes called "The Journey" on the album Royalty of the UnderWorld.

 In 1999, Russell taped six community television half-hour programs in Santa Monica, under the title of "The Russell Means Show" produced by Helene E. Hagan (Adelphia Coimmnications).
 As Host for the series, he interviewed guests Sacheen Littlefeather, Greg Sarris, Kateri Walker and Redbone.
 The last two programs were Commentaries on Colonialism and Consumerism.
 The series has been archived at the Oglala Lakota College Library.